-If a complaint reported to the Office of Affirmative Action involves potential criminal violations, the Affirmative Action Officer shall forward a report of the complaint to the campus police and/or local police.
+If a complaint reported to the Office of Equal Opportunity involves potential criminal violations, the Office of Equal Opportunity shall forward a report of the complaint to the campus police and/or local police.

 In complaints involving allegations of sexual violence or other crimes, Complainants will also be informed of their right to file a complaint with the Title IX Coordinator, campus police, or local law enforcement authorities.
 However, regardless of whether a Complainant files a complaint with local law enforcement authorities, and irrespective of any investigations or other actions taken by local law enforcement, the University will continue to have an obligation to undertake and duly complete its internal complaint and investigation procedure.